TV presenter Matthew Wright has apologised for making jokes while discussing the first murder on the Western Isles in 43 years.

 Channel 5 said that it entirely accepted that the comments made by Matthew Wright and Charlie Baker on the programme were unfortunate, misjudged and entirely inappropriate .

 Ofcom noted that Matthew Wright's comments included a phrase ( There's been another murder ) commonly associated with the fictional Scottish detective Jim Taggart from the television series Taggart, and delivered in a mock Scottish accent.
-Ofcom

-capable of causing offence to viewers given the sensitivity surrounding the very recent murder of a 16 year old teenager in an isolated Scottish community.
+comments were clearly capable of causing offence to viewers given the sensitivity surrounding the very recent murder of a 16 year old teenager in an isolated Scottish community.

 Ofcom took account of the fact that The Wright Stuff is a live programme, and comments made by Matthew Wright and Charlie Baker during the news review were clearly unscripted and made spontaneously.
-Charlie Baker's remarks in particular were made in
+Charlie Baker's remarks in particular were made

-response to a comment by the presenter of the programme, which according to Channel 5 was unexpected to the production team and to Charlie Baker given the briefing exercise before the programme started.
+in response to a comment by the presenter of the programme, which according to Channel 5 was unexpected to the production team and to Charlie Baker given the briefing exercise before the programme started.

 Notwithstanding this editorial context, Ofcom considered that the degree of offence that the comments caused was considerable.
-This was mainly because Matthew Wright responded to Charlie Baker's introduction to the news story by making a joke that made
+This was mainly because Matthew Wright responded to Charlie Baker's introduction to the news story by making a joke

-many within the local community in which he lived.
+well known to many within the local community in which he lived.
 The potential for offence was heightened because Matthew Wright made his joke while a photograph of the victim Liam Aitchison was being shown on-screen.

 We also observed that no apology was broadcast on 6 December in the programme itself.
 The absence of a timely apology was likely to have increased the degree of offence.

 Absent of any mitigation, the programme would have been in breach of the Code.
-However, Ofcom noted that: Channel 5 broadcast two apologies on 7 and 8 December 2011, and the presenter has apologised directly to Liam Aitchison's family; Channel 5 removed
+However, Ofcom noted that: Channel 5 broadcast two apologies on 7 and 8 December 2011, and the presenter has apologised directly to Liam Aitchison's family; Channel 5

-the 6 and 7 December programmes from its on demand service; and, Channel 5 has taken steps to improve compliance in response to this incident.
+removed the 6 and 7 December programmes from its on demand service; and, Channel 5 has taken steps to improve compliance in response to this incident.